 Please bring your rabbit in a secure box or basket with a blanket that smells of home; we advise rabbits are brought along with their companions to reduce the stress of separation between a bonded pair.
 Bringing your rabbits lunch is also preferable.
 We require rabbits to eat relatively quickly after a general anaesthetic; having their favourite foods on hand speeds up their recovery time so we can have your rabbit back home with you as soon as possible.

-Pets'n'Vets Family Membership members can claim £5 discount off the neutering procedure.
+Pets'n'Vets Pet Health for Life members can claim £5 discount off the neutering procedure.
 Our health club offers preventative health, and you could be saving each year on what you spend on your pet treatment wise.